 As stated in the Alzheimer’s Association Dementia Care Practice Recommendations, one of the most important steps in providing quality dementia care is to know the person.
 In the event of a major disease outbreak or disaster, this may be more difficult for temporary staff members or those working in a new department or other health care setting.

-It is recommended that a nurse, or social worker or staff under the supervision of licensed clinicians completes a HIPAA-compliant personal information form for each person and keeps it in an easily accessible place, such as inside a closet door in a folder attached to the back of a door.
+It is recommended that a nurse, or social worker or staff under the supervision of licensed clinicians completes a HIPAA-compliant personal information form for each resident and keeps it in an easily accessible place, such as inside a closet door in a folder attached to the back of a door.

 Information on the form can include: